 I took two overnight sleeper trains in Vietnam.
-Both were interesting experiences that were as equally exciting as they were nerve wracking, and I definitely wouldn’t be able to call them ‘sleeper’ trains – there certainly wasn’t much of that going on.
-I travelled with my boyfriend in August 2013.
+Both were interesting experiences that were as equally exciting as they were nerve wracking, and I definitely wouldn’t be able to call them ‘sleeper’ trains – there wasn’t much of that going on.

 22:55 – 6:30 (7 hours and 35 minutes)

-The two tickets were $105 (£65) including postage and packing and these were sent to our hotel in Ho Chi Minh City for us to pick up on arrival.
-The guys at Vietnam impressive were friendly and helpful in their emails and I’d definitely recommend them.
+The two tickets were $105 (£65) [in 2012] including postage and packing and these were sent to our hotel in Ho Chi Minh City for us to pick up on arrival.
+The guys at Vietnam Impressive were friendly and helpful in their emails and I’d definitely recommend them.

 We were soon joined by a little Chinese guy who was pretty much glued to his iPad from the second he took his shoes off.
 I sized him up and decided I’d definitely win in a fight: should there be any reason to have one, and I was comforted by that.